vaclav2016/xmppredis/README.md

 Implements authorization via jabber without keeping password into database.
 See [description](xmppwebauth/) for details.

-## Xmppredis run and configuration
+## XmppRedis run and configuration

 You can run it with: